FuelLabs/fuels-ts/apps/docs/src/guide/cookbook/resubmitting-failed-transactions.md

 In certain scenarios, you might need to implement a solution to resubmit failed transactions to the Fuel Network.
 While this approach can be effective, there are important considerations to remember.

-While this can work, there is cautions to take when using this approach.

 ## Submission and Processing